And get this: 99% of all texts are read and 45% of texts get responses. . . within 90 seconds.

 But what if you don’t know their name?
 Try using a friendly alternative like ‘Hey there’, or ‘Hi friend’.
 Just make sure it fits with the voice and tone of your overall brand.

 Hot tip: Sometimes your message will fall well short of the 160-character limit.
-So, maximise the opportunity and go for broke with the personalization.
+So, maximize the opportunity and go for broke with the personalization.
 Like this.

 8. Make your call to action (CTA) work its butt off